KhronosGroup/Vulkan-Samples/samples/extensions/mesh_shader_culling/README.md

     float subDimension;
     float cullRadius;
 };
-// 2) use the following command to "establish the connection" to its associated mesh shader: taskPayloadSharedEXT SharedData sharedData;
+// 2) use the following variable with a storage class specifier to "establish the connection" taskPayloadSharedEXT SharedData sharedData;
 ```